-[Solved] Spiking in wind direction chart
+[This post is marked as unsolved] Spiking in wind direction chart

 Since a couple of weeks (since 3.7?) my wind dir charts look spikey.
 With a more or les regular interval the wind direction (from) spikes to North, 0°, then immediately back to the correct wind direction.

 First i suspected it was the Davis hardware.
 The anemometer kit was even replaced under warranty...
 But that was not the solution.